 - These small pups can be wary of strangers and are vocal, so they might bark around people they don't know.
 They have a high pitch bark that sounds "yappy" to some.

 - German Spitzes have a high prey drive and enjoy games where they can chase toys.

 - German Spitzes are intelligent, but can be stubborn.
 They need strong-willed, consistent trainers.

-The first mention of the German Spitz is around 1450, when Count Eberhard Zu Sayn of Germany remarked that the dog was a valiant defender of the home and fields.
-The province of Pomerania, a historical region on the south shores of the Baltic near what is now modern-day Germany and Poland, was the home of many of the early members of the German Spitz breed.
+The first mention of the German Spitz comes from Count Eberhard Zu Sayn of Germany around 1450.
+He praised the breed as a brave protector of their homes and fields.
+Many early German Spitzes lived in the province of Pomerania, located on the southern edge of the Baltic Sea close to what is now Germany and Poland.

 The German Spitz is known to be an ancient dog breed and one of the oldest coming from Germany and Europe in general.

 Though they are a small bunch, these dogs are very alert and vocal.
 Fisherman would take them on their boats as watchdogs for their goods and trades.
 They were also used on farms to alert the farmers of any nearby intruders.
 In Germany, they are sometimes referred to as Mistbeller, or dung-hill barkers, as they liked to sit somewhere high like a hill and keep watch.